 - Static API keys.
 Universal, but the key represents the account not the user; scope is all-or-nothing; revoking one kills every agent using it; a leaked key is indistinguishable from a prompt-injection payload.
 We test:

 developer-portal,agent-auth-docs. - OAuth 2.0 / 2.1 with PKCE.
-Mature, scoped, audience-restrictable (RFC 8707) - but requires a browser and a consent screen, and the consent screen is the wall most autonomous agents can’t cross.
+Mature, scoped, audience-restrictable (RFC 8707) - but it assumes a browser and a consent screen, and the consent screen is the wall most autonomous agents can’t cross.
 We test:

 oauth-support,oauth-protected-resource(RFC 9728),scoped-permissions,mcp-pkce-s256, andauth-flow-simulation(a deep check that runs the full OAuth dance against live endpoints). - Client credentials (M2M).
 Short-lived, scoped, audit-friendly - but the token represents the service, not the user.
 Wrong primitive the moment an agent acts on user data.

-/registeris a trust-bootstrap problem.
-Production deployments gate it with initial-access tokens, putting the human back at the door.
-MCP demoted DCR to a fallback in November 2025 in favour of Client ID Metadata Documents. - Web Bot Auth (RFC 9421).
-Cryptographic proof of which agent sent a request; Cloudflare wired it into Verified Bots.
+/registeris a trust-bootstrap problem, and production deployments gate it with initial-access tokens that put the human back at the door.
+The MCP authorization spec deprecated DCR in its November 2025 revision in favour of Client ID Metadata Documents: the client identifies itself with an HTTPS URL it controls, the server fetches the metadata from that URL, no per-server registration call.
+DCR stays as a backwards fallback. - Web Bot Auth (RFC 9421).
+Cryptographic proof of which agent sent a request - an Ed25519 key, a signed request, a published key directory.
+Cloudflare wired it into Verified Bots; AWS WAF, Akamai, and Vercel followed; Visa TAP and Mastercard Agent Pay lean on it as the front door for agentic commerce; the IETF chartered a working group for it in early 2026.
 But it proves the agent’s identity, not the user’s.
 Different problem.
 We test:

-The pattern: every option either proves the agent without user delegation, or delegates with a human in the consent loop, or neither.
-None lets an agent walk up with only the user’s email, prove who the user is, and walk away with a scoped credential.
+The pattern: every option either proves the agent without user delegation, or delegates with a human in the consent loop, or works only inside a pre-arranged trust domain.
+None lets an arbitrary agent walk up with only the user’s email, prove who the user is, and walk away with a scoped credential.

 The bypass: x402, and where it stops

-One real alternative is to skip auth entirely. x402 (Coinbase’s protocol, recently picked up by AWS Bedrock AgentCore Payments) embeds payment directly in the HTTP request.
-The agent calls a resource, the server responds 402 Payment Required with a payment header, the agent attaches a stablecoin payment and retries, the resource comes back.
+One real alternative is to skip auth entirely. x402 (Coinbase’s protocol) revives the 402 Payment Required status code: the agent calls a resource, the server responds with a payment header, the agent attaches a stablecoin payment and retries, the resource comes back.
 No account, no signup, no token.
 The payment is the credential.
+The bet has real infrastructure behind it now - AWS Bedrock AgentCore shipped a Payments preview built with Coinbase and Stripe that handles the 402 negotiation inside the agent’s loop, with a Bazaar of 10,000+ pay-per-use endpoints.
 We grade this with x402-support, plus its sibling protocols (mpp-support, acp-support, acp-delegate-payment, ucp-support).

 x402 is an honest answer for stateless, transactional calls: pay-per-fetch, pay-per-inference, pay-per-search.
 It is the right primitive for a class of interactions that does not need an account on the other end.
 But it is not an answer for relational ones - any product where an agent needs an ongoing scoped relationship with the user (writing to a CRM, holding a booking, mutating a doc, issuing per-user audit trails) still needs real auth.
 Most useful agent work is in the second bucket, and the merchant side of x402 also assumes a stablecoin acceptance most services don’t have yet.

 And the deeper limit: x402 lets an agent transact with a product, but it has no way to do that on behalf of a human.
 The payment proves money, not identity; the service has no idea which user the agent is acting for, so it cannot scope, audit, or revoke per-user.
-That is the gap auth.md is built to close. x402 and auth.md are parallel bets, not competitors.
+Payments and delegated auth are parallel bets, not competitors - a product will need both, for different calls.

 {